Thoracic Oncology Lung Cancer Program

 As a comprehensive lung cancer center, we offer our patients access to the best diagnostic tools and the latest advances in lung cancer treatment, including interventional pulmonary procedures, surgical techniques, radiation techniques and chemotherapy.

 The team is involved in clinical trials testing novel therapies including combinations of surgery, radiation and chemotherapy.
 Research protocols are available to study new approaches in each of these areas.

 Wake Forest Baptist is the lead site for a clinical trial evaluating the use of dose-dense chemotherapy as front-line treatment for patients with advanced non-small cell lung cancer.
 This clinical trial involves intensive chemotherapy with the support of growth factors to stimulate the production of red blood cells and white blood cells which should minimize symptoms such as fatigue, weakness, fever, and infections.
-Half of the patients will also be assigned to receive an investigational medicine that may reduce side-effects on the peripheral nervous system such as numbness and tingling in the hands and feet.
+Half of the lung cancer patients will also be assigned to receive an investigational medicine that may reduce side-effects on the peripheral nervous system such as numbness and tingling in the hands and feet.
 This research study is sponsored by the Cancer and Leukemia Group B (CALGB), a national cooperative cancer research group.